 Hi to all from Rosanna

-I write about my gardening life and in this blog I hope I can address others gardening in urban settings who now have a really significant environmental role to play.
-In the suburbs people are taking care of wildlife; they are helping to keep pollution at bay with plant life and so improving the air we breathe and, of course, they are simply making the environment look more attractive – enhancing the towns and cities with plants and flowers.
+My blog is for all you who live in urban settings, as I do, and who believe that small gardens are an opportunity to be extra creative and that the onus is on us urbanites to do as much “greening” as we possibly can.
+In the suburbs people are taking care of wildlife; they are helping to keep pollution at bay with plant life and at the same time improving the air we breathe and, of course, they are simply making the environment look more attractive – enhancing the towns and cities with plants and flowers.

 I always anticipated working for myself and I have been fortunate enough to work on some beautiful gardens.
 To keep skills up to date I then regularly offered my temporary voluntary services to large gardens in exchange for them allowing me to learn something I was interested in.

 But I am not always muddy – other interests include photography, arthouse film and fungi.

 It seems obvious to me that human beings were meant to be connected to the soil and the rich pickings modern society offers demands that sacrifice if we don’t make a point of it.
 It is good now to see so many people engaging in growing their own food and garden visiting is one of the premier pastimes of the 50+ generation – so people are still connected to the soil in a modified way.